Where’s your tread at? Rotations, tire wear, and more.

 If you think about it, your tires are responsible for keeping you connected to the road.
 That’s a pretty big deal, especially on long summer road trips.
 So, to make sure your tires haven’t lost their grip, bring your car to an authorized Volkswagen Service Center for closer inspection.
-They’ll check your tread pattern, your sidewalls, and your tire pressure.
+They’ll check for tire tread wear, sidewall damage, tire pressure, balancing, and more.
 Rotations to replacements, count on your Volkswagen Certified Technicians for all your tire service needs and great tire deals this spring and summer.

 When replacing tires, remember:

 - An improper or mismatched tire can contribute to a serious accident.

 - Mixing tire types can reduce their grip on the road and lead to less control.

 - Buy the size and type of tires specified by Volkswagen and recommended by your service dealer.